marcusGH/edain_paper/README.md

 * The [`dain`](https://github.com/passalis/dain/) preprocessing layer developed by [Passalis et al. (2019)](https://arxiv.org/pdf/1902.07892.pdf).
 No license information is specified in their repository
 * The [`bin`](https://github.com/viebboy/mlproject/blob/main/mlproject/models/tabl.py#L106) preprocessing layer developed by [Tran et al. (2020)](https://ieeexplore.ieee.org/document/9412547).
 Their implementation is publicly released under the Apache License 2.0.
 * The benchmark dataset for mid-price forecasting of limit order books (FI-2010), available [here](https://etsin.fairdata.fi/dataset/73eb48d7-4dbc-4a10-a52a-da745b47a649).
 This dataset is released under the creative commons attribution 4.0.
-* The American Express default prediction dataset used as part of [this Kaggle competition](https://www.kaggle.com/competitions/amex-default-prediction).
-We have received permission to use this dataset in our research.
+* The American Express default prediction dataset was published online for use in [this Kaggle competition](https://www.kaggle.com/competitions/amex-default-prediction).
+We have received permission to use this dataset in our research by American Express.